Iran’s Araghchi holds talks with China’s Wang Yi in Beijing

 Iran’s foreign minister meets his Chinese counterpart one week before President Donald Trump’s visit to Beijing.

-Iran’s Foreign Minister Abbas Araghchi has arrived in Beijing for talks with his Chinese counterpart, Wang Yi, amid tensions with the United States in the Strait of Hormuz.
+Iran’s Foreign Minister Abbas Araghchi is holding talks with his Chinese counterpart, Wang Yi, in Beijing amid tensions with the United States in the Strait of Hormuz.

 Araghchi’s one-day trip on Wednesday comes a week before US President Donald Trump’s scheduled visit to Beijing for a summit with President Xi Jinping on May 14 and 15.